What if You’re Just Not Good Enough To Be a Successful Writer?

 - Beta readers who’ll give you feedback on your writing.

-- Fellow freelancers or bloggers who you’ve met in an online forum (or a community like Writers’ Huddle).
+- Fellow freelancers or bloggers who you’ve met in a Facebook group or other online forum.

 Encourage them to point out what could be better.
 Spend time deliberately learning more about that aspect of your craft and practicing it.

 Planning is one of the four stages of writing … and the quality of your planning can make a huge difference to the quality of your finished piece.

 If you’re not naturally a planner, try to consciously make time to prepare before you write.
 This can really help if you’re great at putting together sentence but struggle with the bigger picture issues.